AmirDahan/asahi-misc/README.md

 # asahi-misc
-A set of miscellaneous bash scripts that do various fun things on asahi linux.
+A set of miscellaneous shell scripts that do various fun things on asahi linux.

 # Disclaimer!
-These scripts are highly experimental and have the potential to break your installation of asahi linux.<br />
+The bootloader script requires linux-asahi-edge, If you use something different<br />
-Recovering is possible though, And protection against misconfigured settings exist.<br />
+then pleasee change it in the script, Additionally please double check that the<br />
-But still, Keep that in mind.<br />
+ROOTUUID is correct, Otherwise the bootloader might fail to boot you back to asahi.<br />
 These scripts were tested on asahi linux (Arch linux ARM) on an M2 MacbookAir 13 inch.<br />

 # How to install